craigmbooth/craigmbooth.github.io/sql_bootcamp/index.md

    * SQL files that we will need during the bootcamp
      * [load_data.sql](load_data.sql) -- This file will install all of the databases we'll be using during the bootcamp
      * [world.sql](https://dev.mysql.com/doc/index-other.html) -- This link leads to the page on mysql.com where you can download world.sql.  `world.sql` is a standard training database that contains information on countries and their languages.
-We'll use it in a couple of exercises and quizzes.
+We'll use it in a couple of more advanced exercises and quizzes.

 We also provide some one-page SQL cheatsheets with succinct summaries of the concepts we'll encounter in class.
 These files will be added to the website at the relevant points during the workshop